-

 Multi-Objective Control Synthesis for Floating Wind Turbines

 We are looking for a motivated and passionate student to contribute to our research in the field of wind energy and to work on a topic with strong scientific and industrial relevance.
 Floating wind turbines are complex systems, in which aerodynamics, hydrodynamics, structural dynamics, and control systems are strongly coupled.
-This multi-physics interaction makes the Read more
+This multi-physics interaction makes the design of effective control strategies particularly challenging.
+In this context, turbine control must simultaneously address multiple objectives, including power regulation, fatigue load mitigation and overall system stability.
+This thesis focuses on the development of simplified dynamic models to support systematic control synthesis and on the… Read more

 -